-Emergency Medical Technician
+Emergency Medical Technician Program 5279

-Program 5279

 The Emergency Medical Technician program is a limited enrollment, competency based program.
-The program prepares students in the cognitive, psycho motor, and affective learning domains to become certified and licensed as a competent entrylevel EMT.
-The program prepares students for the certification examination as an EMT in accordance with Florida Statute 401 and Chapter 64i of the Florida Administrative Code.
+The program prepares students in the cognitive, psychomotor, and affective learning domains to become certified and licensed as a competent entry-level EMT.
+The program prepares students for the certification examination as an EMT in accordance with Florida Statute 401 and Chapter 64j of the Florida Administrative Code.
 The curriculum encompasses theoretical and simulated learning, clinical, and internship experiences following the National Education Standards and is inclusive of the Department of Education Curriculum Framework.
 EMS students will adhere to standards as listed in the program Emergency Medical Services Handbook that complies with the Department of Health-Bureau of EMS.
-This course is 12 credit hours (minimum 300 clockhours in length).
+This course is 12 credit hours (minimum 300 clock-hours in length).
 Clinical and internship assignments are required in addition to regular class hours.
 Students will complete 24 hours of emergency room clinicals and 96 hours of field internship with a local EMS agency.

-Prerequisite: Completed Program application, Basic Life Support for Healthcare Provider certification, Minimum Reading Score on ACT (19), CPT (83), or PERT (106) less than two years old or eligibility for ENC1101.
+Prerequisite: Completed Program application, Basic Life Support for Healthcare Provider certification, Passing scores less than 2 years old on the reading section of the PERT or other state approved entrance exam, or a passing grade of "C" or higher in REA 0019, or ENC 1101.
 Must have a valid driver's license and current health insurance.
 Upon acceptance applicants must complete a background check conducted through Chipola College that will include fingerprinting, alcohol screening, and drug screening.